vanbrantley/Avatar/README.md

 ![Closet Mode](public/closet-mode.png)

-Avatar is made up of 5 different areas, each which you can assign the color of Click an area on the Avatar to make it the selected area (denoted by the outline around a square in the left palette) Use the color picker and swatches to change the color of the area
+The Avatar character is made up of 5 different areas (hat, face, top, bottom, shoe), each of which you can assign the color of.

+Click an area on the Avatar to make it the selected area.

+Use the color picker and color swatches to change the color of the selected area.

 ### Modes

 Avatar has three different modes: **Lab**, **Closet**, and **Mockup**.